Federal Updates

 Xavier University’s Office of Student Financial Services is here to help you understand how these updates may affect your financial aid—now and in the future.
 Read on to learn what’s changing and what it means for you.

-Undergraduate Direct Student Loan Program
+Undergraduate Direct Student Loans

 Borrowers of the undergraduate subsidized and unsubsidized loans will not see any changes to eligibility or lifetime loan limits under the OBBBA.

-Direct Parent PLUS Loan Program
+Direct Parent PLUS Loan

-Legacy Provision: If a Parent PLUS borrower has received a loan made before July 1, 2026, while the dependent student is enrolled in a credentialed program, the parent can continue to borrow under current loan limits for three academic years or the remainder of their dependent student’s expected time to credential, whichever is less.
+Legacy Provision: If a dependent student is enrolled in a program of study and has borrowed a Direct Loan before July 1, 2026 or a parent has borrowed a PLUS Loan for that student before July 1, 2026, the parent is exempt from the PLUS aggregate limit and can continue to borrow up to the student's cost of attendance for three academic years or the remainder of the dependent student’s expected time to credential, whichever is less.

-Direct Graduate PLUS Loan Program
+Direct Graduate PLUS Loan

 Graduate/Professional Annual & Aggregate Loan Limits